Waterfront

 • Regularly scheduled Parking Enforcement, By-law Enforcement, and Animal Services staff will be available each weekend.

 • 24/7 security cameras are also available at Beachfront Park and Beachpoint Promenade.
-Footage is recorded and kept for 30 days.
 This video footage is used to assist DRPS with any investigations arising from waterfront activity.

 • Contact Customer Care with questions or concerns at 905.683.7575 or by email.